• Home

 Worse, he couldn’t be happy until it was all fixed.
 And since that was impossible, he eventually got depressed.

-This is the 2nd in a series on compulsive personality and depression, more specifically why people who are compulsive are particularly susceptible to depression.
+This is the 2nd in a short series of posts about compulsive personality and depression, more specifically why people who are compulsive are particularly susceptible to depression.
+(You can find Part 1 here.)
 The perfectionism and conscientiousness so characteristic of the compulsive personality can lead to a satisfying life if managed well.
 But far too often they lead us to focus on what’s wrong.
 And that makes us very unhappy–if not completely depressed.

 Contents